iconodo/mice-nmen/A devices review.md

 # A devices review...

 ... covers some of market available devices that can be used by people with handicaps such that allow them poor to good/excellent usability.
-Some grades of Cerebral Palsy/other ailments make this devices a very difficult/imopractical effort to satisfaction ratio.
+Some grades of Cerebral Palsy/other ailments make these devices too difficult or impractical for an acceptable satisfaction ratio.

-The aim of my quests is to achieve a "left click" interrupt in adapted computer mouses, so persons with severe CP and some other neuromotor disorders could access computer software such as reviewed in the next links, BUT by alternative means to those of the devices described below:
+The aim of my quests is to achieve a "left click" interrupt in adapted computer mouses, so persons with severe CP and some other neuromotor disorders could access computer software such as reviewed in the next links...
+BUT by alternative means to those pointed below:

 ## Software
  * [CrossScanner](http://www.rjcooper.com/cross-scanner/)